zzsun777/cpp_multithreaded_order_matching_engine/README.md

 then it listens for incoming ask/bid orders.
 If the order type is not supported.
 It sends "rejected" message.

 2. Central Order book has a thread pool
-		- The thread pool will have N SPSC queues for N threads ( N = num of symbol ).
+		2.1.
+The thread pool will have N SPSC queues for N threads ( N = num of symbol ).
-		- Central Order book also has 1 MPMC queue for outgoing messages.
+		2.2.
+Central Order book also has 1 MPMC queue for outgoing messages.
-		- When a new message arrives ( new order, or cancel ) from the FIX engine , it will be submitted to corresponding thread`s queue in the thread pool of the central order book.
+		2.3.
+When a new message arrives ( new order, or cancel ) from the FIX engine , it will be submitted to corresponding thread`s queue in the thread pool of the central order book.

 3. Each thread in the thread pool will get message from their SPSC queue in the thread pool , and add them to corresponding order queue which is used by only itself and eventually trigger the order matching process for that queue.
 At the end of the order matching , worker threads will submit messages ( FILLED or PARTIALLY FILLED ) to the outgoing messages queue

 4. Outgoing message processor which is a MPMC queue will process the outgoing messages.

 **Build dependencies :** For Linux , the project is built and tested with GCC4.8.
 As for Windows it is using MSVC1200(VS2013).
+In libraries side :

 - Boost 1.59 : using a compacted version by using the command below : bcp --boost=c:\boost_1_59_0 shared_ptr scoped_ptr any optional tokenizer format c:\boost

-- QuickFix & its requirements : libxml2-devel , http://www.quickfixengine.org/quickfix/doc/html/install.html
+- QuickFix & its requirements : libxml2-devel & http://www.quickfixengine.org/quickfix/doc/html/install.html

 **Runtime dependencies :** For Windows, you have to install MSVC120 runtime : https://www.microsoft.com/en-gb/download/details.aspx?id=40784
 For Linux, you need GNU Lib C runtime and libxml2.